-Important area resources for science, technology and mathematics teachers.
+Important area resources for science, technology & math teachers

 Mission: NASA's comprehensive education program advances the nation's educational goals through expanding and enhancing the scientific and technological competence of students and educators.
 The NASA IV&V Facility ERC in Fairmont, WV is an integral part of NASA's educational outreach.
 The mission of the ERC is to increase the use of NASA resources, to enhance the teaching and learning of math, science and technology and to innovatively use NASA's accomplishments to help meet the educational needs in West Virginia.